Wizardry Jun Suemi Art

 Norman: Well, in my mind, the rights are very clear and simple.
 In others, maybe not so much.
 Wizardry 1 through 5 have always been owned by the Siroteks, in one form or another.
 And back in 2000, we sold off the Wizardry mark and the rights to 6, 7, and 8.
 Now the company we sold them to is no longer around, and they flipped it.
 And it's gone through, I guess, several flips ever since.
 And the current owners of those rights is, I think, [a Japanese company called] DreCom.

 Bailey: Yeah, so where the rights thing comes in [with this] is just making sure it's all clean, right?
 Like all that stuff.
-The base game may have come to the US and it's like what's been done since then.
+The base game may have come to the US but what's been done since then.
 So I would say it was a considerable effort to get that done.
 Rights-wise, it was owned by the Siroteks and Andrew Greenberg and Robert Woodhead — I'm sure you know that history.
 Greenberg no longer has any rights to classic Wizardry.
 I actually own Robert Woodhead's rights to the classic Wizardry 1 through 5.
 So between Norm, Robert, and I, we have all those copyrights.

 Time Extension: Were there any specific dos and don'ts that you personally had for the project?
 What were the guiding principles with this remaster?

 So we got Jun Suemi, who had done the original art for the NES game.
 We actually contacted the Haneda Estate and they did the 'We Love Wizardry' soundtrack.
 We got them involved.
 We got this guy named Benny-san (Benny Matsuyama), who wrote some of the strategy guides that actually filled out some lore.
 Like one cool little thing that happened is if you've noticed in some of the other versions of Wizardry, as they went through, the higher-level ninjas ended up being women.
-And so that was like something that wasn't explained, right, in the lore of Wizardry.
+And so that was something that wasn't explained, right, in the lore of Wizardry.
 And so Benny-san actually went and explained why the higher-level assassins were women.
-And like, he did that with a lot of stuff.
-So he kind of became this person who wrote some of what people in the Japanese market think of as like the deep lore of Wizardry.
-So that was important to us to like get all those people back together.
+And he did that with a lot of stuff.
+So he kind of became this person who wrote some of what people in the Japanese market think of as the deep lore of Wizardry.
+So that was important to us to get all those people back together.

 Another thing we definitely wanted to do was do this ability to play the original game and have everything new built on top of that.
 So that's that window inside.
 And so, one of the things the team wanted to do was take that and kind of retain the original difficulty of it.
 So it felt like Wizardry.
-And then layer on top of that, all of these quality-of-life improvements so that, people who remember it from the beginning can play it almost exactly like it was, right, with the same difficulty, the same bugs, same warts and all, right?
+And then layer on top of that, all of these quality-of-life improvements so that, people who remember it from the beginning can play it almost exactly as it was, right, with the same difficulty, the same bugs, same warts and all, right?

 Because some people remember these bugs and they remember them with fondness.
 Like, for instance, when we first put it out there in early access, people said, 'We attacked the frost giants' and there used to be a bug in how the experience was calculated when you killed a frost giant and so you'd get a lot more experience and you didn't get that because we fixed it.
-And people were like, 'What's wrong?'
+And people asked, 'What's wrong?'
 So we actually had to go back and make it so you could undo some of our fixes.

 Wizardry Proving Grounds of the Mad Overlord